AgaZgo/west_nile_virus_prediction/README.md

 The focus is on investigating what resampling technique leads to the best results.

-Moreover, we perform extensive feature engineering of weather data to finds out what weather condition and in what time range are the most helpul for predicting probability of virus presence.
+Moreover, we perform extensive feature engineering of weather data to finds out what weather condition and in what time range are the most helpul for predicting probability of virus presence in a given sample.

 ## Resampling techniques